Jackbenfu/Jackbengine/README.md

 # Jackbengine
-A multi-platform C++ 2D game engine that I develop in my spare time :smile:.
+A multi-platform C++ 2D game engine that I develop in my spare time.

 ## Features